Veterinarians

 Dr. Mason grew up riding cow horses and competed in youth team penning.
 He has several family members who trained Thoroughbred racehorses, so he had exposure to the industry early on.
 He currently owns some Thoroughbred breeding stock (mare and foals) and he’s in the perpetual dream market for a polo horse, a foxhunter and a cow pony.

-Outside of work, Dr. Mason enjoys being outdoors; he competes in ultra endurance events (running, biking, kayaking, Ride & Ties) and enjoys traveling, fly fishing, upland bird hunting and backpacking.
+Outside of work, Dr. Mason enjoys being outdoors; he competes in ultra endurance events (running, biking, kayaking, Ride & Ties) and enjoys traveling, fly fishing, upland bird hunting, backpackingand motorsports.
 He also has a classic 1970 Ford Bronco and enjoys motorsports.

 Dr. Mason sits on the Kentucky Horse Council Board of Directors and is the chair of the Equine Health and Welfare Committee.
-He’s co-authored a paper published in the Journal of Veterinary Dentistry and has presented at the American Association of Equine Practitioners convention.
+He’s co-authored papers published in the Journal of the American Veterinary Medical Association and Journal of of Veterinary Dentistry and has presented at the American Association of Equine Practitioners convention.
 He is also part of the Breeders’ Cup Treating Veterinary Team and is licensed in Kentucky, California, New York, and Florida.

 Dr. Chris R. Smith, Founding Partner and Owner